Megabit/Blazorise/docs/_docs/components/select.md

 ### With bind attribute

-By using `bind-*` keyword the selected item value will be automatically assigned to the member variable.
+By using `bind-*` attribute the selected item value will be automatically assigned to the member variable.

 ```html
 <SelectEdit bind-SelectedValue="@selectedValue">